flowtoolz/flowtoolz.github.io/_posts/2019-05-27-dependencies-determine-the-architecture.md

 ## Architecture Pattern Recognition

 A central misconception is that "architectural" patterns and principles target the appropriate level of analysis, the "big picture".
-In reality, they often only touch the surface.
-We can think more deeply than that.
+While that zoomed out perspective might be general enough in scope, it is rarely general enough conceptually.
+We can think more deeply.
 And we should because, as they say, you can't solve a problem at the same level at which it occurs.

 So, in daily practice, we feel we have an intuition of what "clean" design, proper "engineering" and "elegant" solutions would look like.
 But **what we think is optimal or what feels beautiful isn't necessarily that by the intrinsic standards and true nature of the subject matter**.